-What is Civil Parking Enforcement (CPE) and why the council is introducing CPE, how much you have to pay and how to pay a Penalty Charge Notice (PCN) and challenging the serving/full appeals process.
+What is Civil Parking Enforcement (CPE), how much you have to pay, how to pay a Penalty Charge Notice (PCN) and challenging the serving/full appeals process.

 Civil Parking Enforcement (CPE) is the name given to the transfer of powers from the Police to local authorities for enforcing parking contraventions.
 This was made possible by the Traffic Management Act 2004 and included statutory guidance and operational guidance to local authorities as to how it should be managed and the subsequent appeal process for the tickets issued.

 Humberside Police transferred powers to East Riding of Yorkshire Council in 2011 to enforce parking regulations within the East Riding.

 The council, as the Highway Authority, has a legal obligation to keep the highways free moving, safe and available to all users.
 One of the tools used by the council to achieve this is by the use of parking regulations/restrictions.
 This is why it introduced CPE.